 What is U-Bridge?

-The University of Saskatchewan Language Centre offers you the opportunity to take courses while continuing to improve your language proficiency.
+The University of Saskatchewan Language Centre (USLC) offers you the opportunity to take courses while continuing to improve your language proficiency.

 U-Bridge has two levels (U-Bridge 1 and U-Bridge 2), and each level has two parts: